siruguri/flashcard/README.md

         heroku config:add RAILS_SECRET_TOKEN=a-128-character-token-no-spaces-though-you-generated-as-a-secret

   * In development, the secret token is enabled in `config/initializers/secret_token.rb`.
-The app also uses the `dotenv-rails` gem to utilize a .env file in the app root as an alternate method if you don't even want to share your development secret token in your repo.
+The app also uses the `dotenv` gem to utilize a .env file in the app root as an alternate method if you don't even want to share your development secret token in your repo.
 You have to create the `.env` file and add the `RAILS_SECRET_TOKEN` variable to it, if you are using this method.
 * **However**, the app does **NOT** use the database as the session store.
 This is the recommended thing to do, but has some performance implications, so [look into implementing it yourself](https://github.com/rails/activerecord-session_store).
+* Also, note that while there's a helpful hint in the `routes.rb` file that the Rails Admin and Sidekiq monitor interfaces should be protected by a routing constraint that checks that a logged-in admin session token is available, the default code does not enforce this.

 ## Views